-While your bankruptcy case is pending, any person or entity with an interest in your bankruptcy can request an opportunity to investigate matters related to your bankruptcy.
-This is called a 2004 Examination.
-This article explains what a 2004 Exam is, who can use it and how it is used.
+While your bankruptcy case is pending, any person or entity with an interest in your bankruptcy can request an opportunity to investigate matters related to your bankruptcy using a 2004 examination.
+This article explains what a 2004 exam is and who can use it.

 (Learn more about the procedures when you file for bankruptcy.)